+A good environment is important to learning.
+Because of this, the College wants to provide a pleasant and attractive campus.
 The College is participating in the Clean Community System, a program of Keep America Beautiful, Inc., which has reduced loose trash as much as 75 percent in 196 cities and counties in 35 states where it is underway.
-At Harper, the concerted effort to dispose of trash and pick up any litter has made the campus a better place for students, employees and visitors.
-Harper College is the first college or university in the country to be certified by Keep America Beautiful, Inc.
+At Harper College, the concerted effort to dispose of trash and pick up any litter has made the campus a better place for students, employees and visitors.
+Harper College is the first college or university in the country to be certified by Keep America Beautiful, Inc. Student cooperation is essential for the continued success of this program.